-The Trust has made significant progress in managing the many inflationary cost pressures facing its academies in 2022-23, through the development of centralised contract / lease procurement opportunities, for example in photocopying equipment, the experienced central services team now lead on all significant contracts.
+The Trust has effectively managed inflationary cost pressures facing its academies in 2023/24, through the centralised control it has of its significant cost contracts, for example in all aspects of cyber security arrangements, software and hardware arrangements, the experienced central services team now lead on all significant agreements and purchasing.

 The Trust continues to make good use of its assets in the community through letting its facilities to the local community.
-Lettings have been firmly re-established in 2021-22 post-pandemic and continue to grow in 2022-23, with the Wellingborough Music School being run by Northamptonshire Music and Performing Arts Trust moving to Sir Christopher Hatton Academy premises from September 2022.
+Income from lettings have been strong, with a wide range of establishments making use of academy facilities outside of school hours.
+These include the Wellingborough Music School being run by Northamptonshire Music and Performing Arts Trust, alongside a growing number of sporting clubs and societies.